TheOdinProject/curriculum/foundations/html_css/html-foundations/working-with-text.md

 </body>
 ~~~

 It looks like two paragraphs of text, and so you might expect it to display in that way.
-However that is not the case, as you can see in the output below:
+However, that is not the case, as you can see in the output below:

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="xxrKqeV" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/xxrKqeV">